petrpavlik/vapor-saas-backend-template/README.md

 ## Deployment
 You can deploy your backend anywhere that supports Docker.
 An obvious choice for many people would be AWS, I'm personally a fan of [Digital Ocean's App Platform](https://m.do.co/c/9e21fc78af92).
-You can also check out fly.io since they offer a free tier, or good old Heroku using the swift buildpack.

-## Want to Learn More?
-I'm hard at work working on a video course providing a detailed walk through of this template and Vapor framework in general.
-If you're interested, or would just like to support further development, you can [join the waitlist](https://forms.indiepitcher.com/BdmkCi).

 I'd also encourage you to join the [vapor discord](https://discord.gg/vapor).
 Feel free to DM me there.